 Societal cost of zoonoses: One Health economics

-It is paramount to assess the extent of the costs human and animal diseases generate.
+It is paramount to assess the extent of the costs that human and animal diseases generate.
 One Health economic methods help to address the respective questions.
 This article introduces their basics.

 What is a sector?

 In economics, we distinguish between different sectors.
 First there is the private sector, which comprises the engine of the economy.
 Private enterprise spans from work done by a single person all the way up to that of corporations with thousands of employees.
 Essentially, private business seeks to be profitable.